Madikwe Game Reserve

 Snacks are provided half-way through each game drive, where the field guide stops at a picturesque spot for you to stretch your legs whilst enjoying hot drinks or sundowners.

-Our evening meals are based on authentic South African cuisine cooked in the traditional bushveld style using open fires, potjie pots and braai grids.
+Our evening meals showcase authentic South African cuisine, cooked the traditional bushveld way over open fires, in potjie pots, and on braai grids.
+Expect hearty favorites like braai, bobotie, and potjie, served on rotation - simple, rustic, and delicious!

-We also use Wonderbags... and serve plenty of fresh, seasonal fruit and vegetables, and free range meat and eggs.
+We also embrace slow cooking with Wonderbags and prioritise fresh, seasonal fruit and vegetables, along with free-range meat and eggs.

 Daytime meals range from burgers, pasta, soups and salads depending on the season.